-- 5.2.8 All data breaches, incidents and near-misses must be reported via the incident reporting process (ulysses) as an e-irf.
+- 6.2.8 All data breaches, incidents and near-misses must be reported via the incident reporting process (Ulysses) as an e-irf.
 Where it involves the inappropriate destruction or alteration, loss/theft or unauthorised disclosure/access to personal or confidential information, the Data Privacy Department must be informed immediately to assess the severity of the breach and support with identifying the remedial action required.
 Every incident must be reviewed to establish if it is reportable to the ICO, which must happen within 72-hours of identification.
 Failing to notify the ICO of a breach could result in significant financial consequences.
-Further information and guidance is available in the Incident Reporting Policy. - 5.2.9 The UKGDPR and revised DPA do not include principles relating to individual rights or overseas transfers of personal data (previously covered by principles 6 and 8 of the DPA 1998).
+Further information and guidance is available in the Incident Reporting Policy. - 6.2.9 The UKGDPR and revised DPA do not include principles relating to individual rights or overseas transfers of personal data (previously covered by principles 6 and 8 of the DPA 1998).
 However, these areas are separately addressed in other Articles and Chapters of the legislation.
-Further information regarding individuals' rights can be found in the Trusts' 'Individual Rights Policy'/ Additional guidance regarding overseas transfers is available in Section 9.5 of this Policy.
+Further information regarding individuals' rights can be found in the Trusts' 'Individual Rights Policy'.

-5.3 Caldicott Principles
+6.3 Caldicott Principles